bugsnag/bugsnag-notifier-api/README.md

 -   **useSSL**

     If this is true, the plugin should notify Bugsnag using SSL.
-    This should default to false.
+    This should default to true.

 ### Per-Session Settings